ruuda/rcl/docs/strings.md

 string, `"""` itself needs to be escaped, but escaping one of the three quotes is sufficient.

+Blank lines inside the string do not defeat shared leading whitespace.
+This means that the following expression returns true without any of the lines in the document containing trailing whitespace:

+    let x =
+       """
+       Section 1

+       Section 2
+       """;
+    let y = "Section 1\n\nSection 2\n";
+    x == y

 ## Interpolation

 When an `f` precedes a string literal, this enables _interpolation_, and the